okbp/AutoFixMark/README.md

 rGly    N
 ```

-## Appendix.
-How to generate a list of KO IDs for a genome:
+## Appendix: How to generate a list of KO IDs for a genome:
 1. Perform gene prediction using tools such as DFAST, Prokka, or Prodigal to identify protein-coding genes.
 2. Assign KO IDs to the predicted protein sequences using tools such as KofamScan, GhostKOALA, or KofamKOALA.
 3. Format the KO ID list as a TSV file, with one KO ID per line.